akaur13/amy-storefront/README.md

-# Semantiro-frontend
+# Amy-shopfront

- This repo is for semantic-frontend, including only frontend files, like html, javascript, css, images etc.
+ This repo is for Amy-shopfrontgit, including only frontend files, like html, javascript, css, images etc.

 ## Preconfig